isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

     ```

-While identity elements might seem unexciting and pointless right now, but they
+While identity elements might seem unexciting and pointless right now, they
 are an integral part for a rich computational structure that we will study in
 @sec:monoids.
 For the time being, we will remark only that the discovery of the
 number zero was a marvelous technological achievement in its day.